poojithas9999-ai/OIBSIP/README.md

 - Concepts Used: Switch Case, Loops, Conditions, User Input, Variables.

 3. Online Examination System
-A Java-based online examination application that allows users to log in, attempt multiple-choice questions within a time limit, and view their results upon submission.
+-A Java-based online examination application that allows users to log in, attempt multiple-choice questions within a time limit, and view their results upon submission.
-Concepts Used: OOP, Loops, Conditions, Arrays, Timer, User Input, Switch Case
+-Concepts Used: OOP, Loops, Conditions, Arrays, Timer, User Input, Switch Case

 These projects were developed using Java and executed in Visual Studio Code.